Devansh0212/ReadibilityScore/README.md

 ## Usage

-To run the Stage4 program, open a command prompt or terminal and navigate to the directory containing the compiled Java class file (`Stage4.class`).
+To run the Stage4(i.e. the Final Stage ) of the program, open a command prompt or terminal and navigate to the directory containing the compiled Java class file (`Stage4.class`).
 Then, execute the following command: java Stage4 <input_file_path>
 Replace `<input_file_path>` with the path to the text file you want to analyze.

 ## Input File Format

-The Stage4 program expects the input text file to be in plain text format (e.g., `.txt` file).
+The  program expects the input text file to be in plain text format (e.g., `.txt` file).
 The file should contain the text you want to analyze.

 ## Example Output